 Semi-custom kitchen cabinets, unlike stock cabinets, are not built until order is received.
 However, it is similar to stock cabinets but customers are given a variety of configuration choices and options that can be followed according to their preference.
 The basic cabinetry sizes still apply however buyers have the freedom to change certain features such as resizing the cabinet drawer and door fronts, changing the cabinet depth, matching interior or extended styles.
-However, even some companies allow these options, they must still follow a pre-set catalogue.
+However, even if some companies allow these options, they must still follow a pre-set catalogue.
 Others find this option good because they are given the opportunity to put in their inputs without having the cost of full-on cabinets.
 The standard width of Semi-custom kitchen cabinets start at 9” with 1” increments to 48”.
 The standard depth can be reduced or increased according to the company provider’s set of guidelines and rules.

 Custom Kitchen Cabinets are built according to your own specifications so they can practically be anything you want it to be.
 These cabinets are frequently constructed by local cabinet shops which can effectively produce all things needed in your kitchen cabinets such as drawers, boxes, frames, doors, and the likes.
 You can also start with a standard size cabinet and add on the details and features that you want.
 Because custom kitchen cabinets are the most flexible and customer-specific option, the costs are usually higher than the standard ones.
 However, the costs are nothing if you get the functionality and aesthetic that you are aiming for.
 More than that, you have the full freedom to decide on what to do while cabinet makers make sure that you optimize the space you have.
 The standard width and standard depth are both customizable.